gamejolt/doc-game-api/data-storage/set.md

 ## Remarks

 - If you pass in the user information, this item will be removed from a user's data store.
 If you leave the user information empty, it will be removed from the game's global data store.
+- You can create new data store items by passing a `key` that doesn't exist in the data store yet.

 ## Syntax